How adaptive party games work

 An adaptive party game uses the group's choices during play to shape future prompts.
 In Party Cards, right swipes mean a card was played, left swipes mean it was skipped, and the intelligent game engine adapts what comes next.

-A fixed deck can be fun, but it treats every group the same.
+A randomly shuffled deck can be fun, but it treats every group the same.
 It does not know whether the table wants light group prompts, competitive chaos, pair challenges, or slower story cards.
 The shuffle keeps going even when the room has clearly chosen a different direction.

-The simplest useful signals are played and skipped cards.
-If the group plays a prompt, that card type worked in the room.
-If the group skips it, that is useful too.
-The skip says the game should probably move away from that pattern for now.
+Played and skipped cards are enough to guide what comes next.
+If the group plays a card, that kind of card worked in the room.
+If the group skips it, the game can move away from that pattern for now.

 What can an adaptive game change?